oddstream/lsol/README.md

 There are 80658175170943878571660636856403766975289505440883277824000000000000
 possible deals of a pack of 52 playing cards; you're never going to play the same game twice, nor indeed play the same game that anyone else ever has, or ever will.

-## What's with the discard piles?

-Some games, like Spider or Simple Simon, have discard piles instead of foundations.
-These are optional piles for you to place completed sets of cards into, if you wish to clear some space in the tableaux.

-Most other solitaire implementations just have foundation piles too fulfill this role.

 ### Any hints and tips?